 Is Dandelion Leaves Bad for Guinea Pigs? | Possible Risks

 Dandelions, even though they are weeds, are quite safe plants.
 They do not have any complications on cavies except for the following rare cases:

 - Allergic reactions.
 There is a possibility of your cavy suffering from allergic reactions that occurred from dandelions.
 In case you notice anything different from your cavy when feeding it dandelion, then it would be wise to stop immediately.
-And if the situation gets out of hand, you can visit a vet for further assistance.
+If the situation gets out of hand, you can visit a vet for further assistance.

 - Avoid feeding your pet dandelion when it is on any form of medication as that can cause further problems.

 - In case you feed your cavy dandelions that have recently been peed on by animals or sprayed by pesticides, it could cause a health concern.
 A good practice is to wash thoroughly with water before giving it to your pet.

 - Too much calcium for guinea pigs can lead to kidney stones.
 That is why you need to regulate intake.

 How Often Do I Need to Feed My Guinea Pig Dandelions?

 Dandelions are rich in various nutrients, including calcium.
 We know that excess calcium can lead to kidney stones in your cavy.
 But, this can be prevented through the regulation of dandelion intake.
 Dandelions are generally safe plants, but control is still crucial for anything.
 Proper rationing is 2-5 times a week.

 This depends on which weeds you want to feed your guinea pig.
 You should know that there are poisonous weeds that can potentially harm your guinea pig and even lead to its death.